chrisweb/chris.lu/README_WIP.md

 Note: install nodejs: the **next.js 13** "app directory features" require nodejs v16.8.0 or later

-run the following command to have eslint guide you step by step through the creation of your `package.json` file:
+run the following command to have npm guide you step by step through the creation of your `package.json` file:

 ```shell
 npm init
 ```

 anser the question that get displayed in your command line, when this is done npm will create a `package.json` in the root of your project for you

+#### use create next app to create a basic project

+TODO: ...

 #### next.js npm scripts